saikrishna-1996/saikrishna-1996.github.io/_pages/about.md

 I work in the areas of Reinforcement Learning and Robotics.
 During my undergrad, I worked in computer vision and deep learning for robotics.
 My other research interests span over biologically plausible learning algorithms, cognitive-AI, generative models etc..

-When I am not doing research, I play chess (I recently became an International Master and won many International medals when I was a kid) and read physics and astronomy
+When I am not doing research, I play chess.
+I recently became an [International Master](http://ratings.fide.com/card.phtml?event=5028280) and won many medals in world and asian youth championships in the past) and read physics and astronomy